eniac/Reef/README.md

 # Reef

-## Authors
-- Lef Ioannidis `elefthei at seas.upenn.edu`
-- Eli Margolin `ecmargo at seas.upenn.edu`
-- Jess Woods `jkwoods at seas.upenn.edu`

-## Description

-A system for generating zero-knowledge proofs that a committed document matches or does not match a regular expression
+This is an implementation of Reef, a system for generating zero-knowledge proofs that a committed document matches or does not match a regular expression.
+The details of Reef are described in our [Reef: Fast Succinct Non-Interactive Zero-Knowledge Regex Proofs] (https://eprint.iacr.org/2023/1886) by
+Sebastian Angel, Eleftherios Ioannidis, Elizabeth Margolin, Srinath Setty, and Jess Woods.

 ## Compile